NoUnique/pymecab-ko/README.md

 # Licensing

-Like MeCab and mecab-python3, `mecab-ko-python3` is copyrighted free software by Taku Kudo <taku@chasen.org> and Nippon Telegraph and Telephone Corporation, and is distributed under a 3-clause BSD license (see the file `BSD`).
+Like MeCab and mecab-python3, `pymecab-ko` is copyrighted free software by Taku Kudo <taku@chasen.org> and Nippon Telegraph and Telephone Corporation, and is distributed under a 3-clause BSD license (see the file `BSD`).
 Alternatively, it may be redistributed under the terms of the